Helena Grossówna: Activities during World War II

 She worked as a waitress during the German occupation of Poland, and at the same time, she served as an officer (lieutenant) in the Polish underground.
 During the Warsaw Uprising of 1944, she was in command of a women's section of the battalion "Sokół" (Eng. falcon), for which she was highly decorated.
+After the defeat of the uprising, she was deported to the Gross-Lübars prisoner of war camp near Magdeburg, then to the Stalag VI-C in Oberlangen.
+Here, on April 12, 1945, she was liberated by the Polish 1st Armoured Division.
+She returned to Poland and in 1948 where she joined the Warsaw theatre "Syrena".
+In 1964 she retired.